phenology/cgc/manuscript/paper.md

 In light of the eminent employability of co- and tri-clustering approaches to geospatial disciplines like geo-information science and Earth observation, and the transferability to other (geo)scientific domains, this paper presents the Clustering Geo-data Cubes (CGC) package.

 As outlined below, the package aims to meet the needs of geospatial data scientists.
-As an example applications, we are working on the analysis of spring onset datasets at high spatial resolution and continental scale, a preview of which is presented in the CGC tutorial.
-While the algorithms implemented in the CGC package are limited to positive data matrices and designed to best tackle datasets with a hidden "checkerboard" structure [@Kluger:2003], they remain widely applicable and can easily be applied in other domains.
+An example of its application is the ongoing work on the analysis of spring onset datasets at high spatial resolution and continental scale, a preview of which is presented in the CGC tutorial.
+Nevertheless, the algorithms implemented in the CGC package - performing partitional clustering of positive data matrices - remain widely applicable and can easily be applied in other domains.

 # Statement of need